inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 ##### Multiple Keycloak authentication providers

-You might have the need to integrate multiple Keycloak authentication providers at the same time, to allow users to login with one or the other.
+You might have the need to integrate multiple Keycloak authentication providers at the same time, to allow users to log in with one or the other.
 You can "namespace" each remote application using a different value for the parameter `app_key`.
 In your `invenio.cfg`:

 ```python